Many local residents are concerned about aspects of the Cycle Route Proposal.

 - The Proposal gives pedestrians priority crossing side streets with a continuous pavement (see image).
 Read more

-Our preferred option (option A) brings a fairly modest reduction of 22% to loading and 20% to nearby parking.
-In compensation businesses can look forward to new custom from passing cyclists, and increases to pedestrian shoppers coming from the more attractive shopping environment.
+Businesses can look forward to new custom from passing cyclists, and increases to pedestrian shoppers coming from the more attractive shopping environment.
 Studies show that these can easily compensate for the motorists.Read more

 Residents and politicians are quite rightly looking with concern at the proposed removal of the Westbound bus lane on West Coates.